jibran/d8_views_style_plugins/slides.md

 - Oh! <!-- .element: class="fragment" data-fragment-index="5" -->
   - you have to add views_plugin_style_mystyle.inc<!-- .element: class="fragment" data-fragment-index="5" -->
  to info file for auto loading and rebuild the registry.<!-- .element: class="fragment" data-fragment-index="5" -->

+Note:
+- You start it by adding views api hook which let views now that I have something for you in other words it makes you views plugin discoverable for view
+- As a good coding practice you add views.inc file to keep you views specific code out from module file.
+- To define views plugins then you add hook_views_plugins in inc file.
+- In that plugin definition we mention our class
+- To load this class we have to add an entry in .info file.

 ---